sharansgowda/face-rec/README.md

-# Face Recognition, OCR, and Image Processing
+# iDetect

 ## Introduction

-This project combines the power of Face Recognition, Optical Character Recognition (OCR), and Image Processing to provide a versatile and robust solution for various applications.
+This project combines the power of Face Recognition and Image Processing to provide a versatile and robust solution for various applications.
 Whether you're interested in identifying faces, extracting text from images, or performing advanced image manipulations, this project has you covered.

 ## Getting Started